vaibbhavk/vaibhav-kesharwani/README.md

 Create a `.env` file similar to [`.env.example`](https://github.com/vaibbhavk/my-portfolio/blob/main/.env.example).

-Note: Not using Github API as of now.
+Note: Not using Github API for now.

 ## Author